De Gea's woeful Man Utd penalty record goes on as Maupay scores cheeky panenka past Spaniard | Goal.com

 Neal Maupay stepped up to convert from 12 yards, producing an audacious chip which completely deceived De Gea as he dived the wrong way and could only watch on helplessly as the ball nestled into the roof of the net.

-Questions have been asked over the Spanish number one's form in between the sticks over the past couple of seasons, with basic positioning and handling errors becoming an all too regular occurrence for a shot-stopper once revered as the best in the business.
+Questions have been asked over the Spanish No.1's form in between the sticks over the past couple of seasons, with basic positioning and handling errors becoming an all too regular occurrence for a shot-stopper once revered as the best in the business.

 He has also proven to be ineffective when it comes to keeping out spot-kicks, with Maupay's effort marking the 27th penalty he has conceded out of the last 29 he has faced.